-This text amendment would also limit the number of permits that any one person or entity could have, in order to allow more individual property owners the opportunity to apply.
+STATEMENT OF PURPOSE: This ordinance implements a text amendment to Chapter 50 of the City Code, known as the Unified Development Chapter (UDC), to limit the number of interim use permits for vacation dwelling units or accessory vacation dwelling units that any one person or entity could have, in order to allow more individual property owners the opportunity to apply.

-The planning commission held a public hearing and considered the changes at their January 9 and February 13, 2018, regular planning commission meetings.
+The planning commission held a public hearing and considered the change at their January 9 and February 13, 2018, regular planning commission meetings.
 At their special annual meeting on March 6, 2018, they voted 6-3 to recommend that the city council approve this ordinance change.